-For the most up-to-date data on NIH grant terminations AAMC downloaded the complete NIH Grant Terminations in 2025 data as a CSV file on May 5th, 2025.
-This dataset is managed by Noam Ross and Scott Delaney and draws from self-reported grant terminations submitted by impacted researchers, as well as from other sources including Doge.gov, USASpending.gov, NIH's X feed, NIH RePORTER, and the HHS TAGGS system.
+For the most up-to-date data on NIH grant terminations AAMC downloaded the complete NIH Grant Terminations in 2025 data as a CSV file on May 20th, 2025.
+This dataset is managed by Noam Ross, Scott Delaney, Anthony Barente, and Emma Mairson and draws from self-reported grant terminations submitted by impacted researchers, as well as from other sources including Doge.gov, USASpending.gov, NIH's X feed, NIH RePORTER, and the HHS TAGGS system.
 For more information on their methodology, visit this page.

-To ensure that the dataset and analysis only included NIH grants awarded to US institutions, grants awarded to institutions outside of the US were dropped.
+To ensure that the dataset and analysis only included NIH grants awarded to US institutions, grants awarded to institutions outside of the US were removed.
 To ensure that the dataset only included grants awarded by the NIH, grants awarded to agencies outside of the NIH were dropped.
 Duplicate observations were also identified and dropped.

-The number of grants does fluctuate over time due to incomplete reporting as well as the reinstatement of some grants as the result of lawsuits or other activities.
+The number of terminated grants fluctuates over time due to incomplete reporting as well as the reinstatement of some grants as the result of lawsuits or other activities.